Suggestions for Thesis Projects

 Location: Walsegarten farm, Thuringia

 Sage(Salvia officinalis) is an important medicinal and tea plant.
 Only a very limited range of varieties is available to growers.
-Two new varieties from Switzerland could be of great interest for domestic cultivation and are to be tested in an exact trial on the Demeter farm Walsegarten.
+Two new cultivars from Switzerland could be of great interest for domestic cultivation and are to be tested in an exact trial on the Demeter farm Walsegarten.
 In order to evaluate the agronomic characteristics, a scoring catalog is to be developed, which can be used to record the variety-specific characteristics.

-Project: in cooperation with Ökoplant e.V.
+Project: in cooperation with Ökoplant e.V. and Kultursaat e.
+V.

 Requirements: